 Everything after the test-line with the closing parenthesis is test code, some of it internal, some exported.

-Exported tests are implemented with define-checks, internal tests with one of the ppp macros or check frome the simple-tests egg.
-The former go into the automatically generated run.scm and the documentation files, the latter are only invoked in the process of coding and ignored in the generated code.
+Exported tests go into the automatically generated run.scm and the documentation files.
+Internal tests are only invoked in the process of coding and ignored in the generated code.

-Besides the documentation procedure, premodules, there are only three exported procedures, premodule->module, premodule->tests and premodule->docs.
+Besides the documentation procedure, premodules, there are only three exported procedures, premodule->module, premodule->tests and premodule->docs and two parameters, history and license.

 - premodules symprocedure